niinamehtala/ymparistovisat/README.md

 ## How to use

 1.	**Etusivu**: The starting point of the site.
-Here, you’ll find general information about the site and its purpose.
+You’ll find general information about the site and its purpose.
-2.	**Info**: Provides details about the site, its creators, contact information and image copyrights.
+2.	**Info**: Details about the site, its creators, contact information and image copyrights.
-3.	**Kasvikisailu**: Kasvikisailu is a quiz consisting of ten multiple-choice questions.
-The goal is to test your knowledge about plants.
+3.	**Kasvikisailu**: Kasvikisailu is a quiz that has ten multiple-choice questions to test knowledge about plants.
 Here’s how it works:

  * Read each question carefully and choose the answer you think is correct.
- * After selecting an answer, click the "Seuraava" (Next) button to proceed to the next question.
+ * After selecting an answer, click the "Seuraava" (Next) button to move to the next question.
  * After each question, you’ll immediately see whether your answer was correct or not.
 The next question will appear automatically after the correct answer is displayed.
- * At the end of the quiz, you’ll receive your total score along with a special plant title (Kasvititteli) based on your performance.
+ * At the end of the quiz, you’ll receive your total score and a "plant title" (Kasvititteli) based on your performance.

 4. **Ympäristöpoliisi**:
 5. **Ravintotietous**: